cybozu-go/moco/docs/design.md

 The operator then merges these three configurations to create a `my.cnf` template.
 The init container receives the merged `my.cnf` template and fills it with run-time values, e.g. the Pod's IP address.

-So, in short we prepare the following two init containers.
+So, in short we prepare an init container that does the following two things.

-1. A container to initialize the MySQL cluster, for example, creating necessary users.
+1. Initialize the MySQL cluster, for example, creating necessary users.
+2. Export the `my.cnf` template received from the operator to a file.

 For this purpose, the `moco-agent` binary is provided by [cybozu-go/moco-agent](https://github.com/cybozu-go/moco-agent).
 If users want to use their custom image, they have to include the binary in the image.
-2. A container to fill the `my.cnf` template received from the operator into a file.
-  This container is injected by the operator.

 If users want to change their MySQL cluster configuration, users basically should execute mysql commands like `SET GLOBAL ...`.
 In case that we cannot avoid restarting MySQL cluster to apply changes in the user-defined `ConfigMap`,